Shippable/docs/sources/deploy/vm-multiple-environments.md

 ###4.
 Define `app_beta_cluster` and `app_prod_cluster`.

-* **Description:** `app_beta_cluster` and `app_prod_cluster` are [cluster](/platform/integration/node-cluster) resources that represents the dev and prod VM clusters where your application will be deployed to.
+* **Description:** `app_beta_cluster` and `app_prod_cluster` are [cluster](/platform/integration/node-cluster) resources that represents the dev and prod VM clusters where your application will be deployed.
 In our example, each cluster resource points to two AWS EC2 machines.
 * **Required:** Yes.
 * **Integrations needed:** [Node Cluster](/platform/integration/node-cluster/)
-In this integration, we specify the public IP addresses of all the VMs where we want to deploy the application to.
+In this integration, we specify the public IP addresses of all the VMs where we want to deploy the application.

 **Steps**